Arjunayanas: Coins

-Arjunayanas in Allahabad Pillar Inscription
+Allahabad Pillar inscription

 The territory of the Arjunayanas bordered on the Gupta empire.
 They are recorded in the Allahabad Pillar inscription of Samudragupta (c.
 335) and are mentioned together with Malavas, Yaudheyas, Madrakas, Abhiras, Prarjunas, Sanakanikas, Kakas, Kharaparikas and other tribes.
 They are believed to have been vanquished by Samudragupta, around 335 CE and amalgamated into the Gupta empire.

 "Arjunayana" in the Allahabad Pillar inscription of Samudragupta.

 (Lines 22–23) (Samudragupta, whose) formidable rule was propitiated with the payment of all tributes, execution of orders and visits (to his court) for obeisance by such frontier rulers as those of Samataṭa, Ḍavāka, Kāmarūpa, Nēpāla, and Kartṛipura, and, by the Mālavas, Ārjunāyanas, Yaudhēyas, Mādrakas, Ābhīras, Prārjunas, Sanakānīkas, Kākas, Kharaparikas and other (tribes)."

 — Lines 22–23 of the Allahabad pillar inscription of Samudragupta (r.c.350-375 CE).